Our Faculty and You

 Faculty members at Community College of Philadelphia are dedicated to giving you real-world experience, knowledge and skills with which to obtain better employment and a better quality of life.
 Uniquely among other colleges and universities, their main focus is you, their student.
 Below, meet a tiny sample of our approximately 1,100 full- and part-time faculty whose achievements will inspire you.

-English, Assistant Professor
+Computer Information Systems, Assistant Professor

 When Dr. Dike-Anyiam saw the opportunity to combine service learning with real-world experience for her students, she created the “Don’t Be Afraid of That Computer” program.
 Held at the College, the program provides workshops where CIS students teach basic computer skills to members of the community, helping them improve their computer literacy for free.
 In return, students get the chance to lead sessions and provide one-on-one assistance to participants.
 They also gain troubleshooting skills and tutoring experience.

 Ji Gao, Ph.D.

 Dr. Gao, a renowned mathematics researcher and writer, has been teaching at the College since 1990.
 With five degrees in mathematics, including a masters and Ph.D. from the University of Pittsburgh, Gao could have gone anywhere to teach.
 He’s remained at Community College of Philadelphia all these years because of the students here, and the opportunity to enact real change in their lives.
 In 1997, Gao completed his associate degree in Music at the College, earning him the rare distinction of being both a professor and an alumnus.
 He received the Lindback Award for Distinguished teaching in 2001.